Jimmy Carter hospitalized after fall at Georgia home

-ATLANTA (AP) — Former President Jimmy Carter is in the hospital again after falling and fracturing his pelvis at his home in Plains, Georgia.
+ATLANTA (AP) — Former President Jimmy Carter had another fall at his home in Plains, Georgia, fracturing his pelvis and going to the hospital for treatment and observation, a spokeswoman said Tuesday.

-Carter Center spokeswoman Deanne Congileo described the fracture as minor in a statement issued Tuesday.
-She said the 95-year-old is in good spirits at the Phoebe Sumter Medical Center and is looking forward to recovering at home after his fall Monday evening.
+Carter Center spokeswoman Deanna Congileo described the fracture as minor.
+Her statement said that the 95-year-old was in good spirits at the Phoebe Sumter Medical Center after falling on Monday evening, and that he was looking forward to recovering at home.

 This is the third time Carter has fallen in recent months.
 He first fell in the spring and required hip replacement surgery.
 Carter fell again this month and despite receiving 14 stitches, traveled the next day to Nashville, Tennessee to rally volunteers and help build a Habitat for Humanity home.

-Note: Editor’s note: A previous version of this story misspelled the first name of Carter Center spokeswoman Deanna Congileo.